When Your Ex Unblocks You: What It Means and What to Do Next

 Signs this is what's happening:

 What it means for you: They're open to at least communicating again.
-Whether that leads anywhere depends entirely on what happens next — and how you handle it.
+Whether that leads to reconciliation depends entirely on what happens next — and how you handle it.

 What Being Unblocked Does Not Mean